ekaratarakis/Simple-system-for-managing-patient-files-in-a-hospital-using-Java/README.md

   1. Name
   2. Departments (e.g. Cardiology, Elderly services, Gastroenterology, General Surgery, Gynecology, etc)

-Now, of course every hospital employs doctors.
+Now, of course every hospital employs **doctors**.
 Every doctor has the characteristics described below.
   1. Name & Nickname
   2. Residency
   3. A unique doctor - code.
 Each user can ask for this code and the system should provide the code automatically

 The hospital treats patients.
-The characteristics of each patient are
+The characteristics of each **patient** are
   1. Name & Nickname
   2. Social Security Number (SSN)

-Every hospital has a record made up of all the patient files.
+Every hospital has a record made up of all the **patient files**.
 Now, every patient file is characterized by its
   1. Name of patient
   2. Primary Doctor
   3. Check in date
   4. Check out date
   5. The medical exams which the patient did during its treatment.
-We consider that the medical exams cannot be more than 5
+We consider that the medical exams can't be more than 5
   6. The date of each of the medical exams.
 In fact, every medical exam must me matched with a date.

-Last but not least, every medical exam is characterized by its
+Last but not least, every **medical exam** is characterized by its
   1. Name
   2. A unique medical exam - code.
 Each user can ask for this code and the system should provide the code automatically

+## Functionalities of the System
+The system supports the following functionalities.

+- Insert data of the hospital.
+(For simplicity, we suppose that there only two registered hospitals.)
+Whenever a user chooses this option he must enter the hospital's data.
+- Insert medical exam.
+Whenever a user chooses this option he must enter the medical exam's data.
+- Insert doctor.
+Whenever a user chooses this option he must enter the doctor's data.
+- Insert patient.
+Whenever a user chooses this option he must enter the patient's data.
+- Insert patient's medical file.
+Whenever a user chooses this option